 All Baby milk formulas sold in South Africa must meet the nutrient standards set by the FDA.
 Although manufacturers might vary in their formula recipes, the FDA requires that all formulas contain the minimum recommended amount — and no more than the maximum amount — of nutrients that Baby’s need.

-Generic brands of formula must meet the FDA’s requirements for nutrients in formula, so in many instances, the only difference between generic and brand name is the price.
+Generic brands of formula must meet the FDA’s requirements for nutrients in the formula, so in many instances, the only difference between generic and brand name is the price.

 Whether you’re buying generic or name brand, take a minute to look at the label before you purchase the formula.
 Specific ingredients do vary from brand to brand, and this can make a difference to your baby.
+Looking at the ingredients is an especially important factor to consider if your child has an allergy problem.
+In this case, finding the best formula milk for a baby 0 – 6 months old in South Africa may take a little digging.

 How do formulas differ?